Haqimi Azim

-Muhammad Haqimi Azim bin Rosli (born 6 January 2003) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Kuala Lumpur City and the Malaysia national team.
+Muhammad Haqimi Azim bin Rosli (born 6 January 2003) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Penang, on loan from Johor Darul Ta'zim and the Malaysia national team.

 Club career

 Kuala Lumpur City

 On 16 April 2022, Haqimi made his Malaysia Super League debut for the club in a 2–0 win over Sabah.
 He scored his first professional league goal against Sri Pahang in a 2–0 win on 11 September 2022.
 He then scored another goal against Terengganu in a 3–1 loss during the 2022 Malaysia Cup quarter-finals second leg on 12 November 2022.

 On 22 August 2024, Haqimi scored the only goal in the match during the 2024–25 ASEAN Club Championship against Philippines club Kaya–Iloilo.
 He went on to win the FAM Football Awards 'Best Young Player' award at the end of the season.

+Johor Darul Ta'zim

+On 21 April 2025, Haqimi agreed to join Johor Darul Ta'zim, and would immediately be loaned back to Kuala Lumpur City for the remainder of the season.

+Loan to Terengganu

+On 9 January 2026, Haqimi joined Terengganu on loan until the end of the 2025–25 season.

+Loan to Penang

+On 14 July 2026, Haqimi joined Penang on a year-long loan.
+His arrival will be expected to strengthen Penang's attacking output, with head coach Wan Rohaimi noting that the team's attack had lacked sharpness during the previous season.

 International career

 Youth

 In July 2022, Haqimi was selected for the squad to face the 2022 AFF U-19 Youth Championship in Indonesia.
 He successfully led the Malaysia U19 squad to become champions for the second time in the tournament.

 In March 2023, Haqimi participated in the 2023 Merlion Cup campaign held in Singapore.
 He successfully led Malaysia U23 to become the Merlion Cup champion.
-Malaysia U23 defeated Hong Kong U23 with a score of 2-1 and champion for the first time in history.
+Malaysia U23 defeated Hong Kong U23 with a score of 2-1 and became champions for the first time in history.